SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-host-app.md

 }
 ```

 The manifest must declare at least the human-readable name of the application.
-The name has no meaning for the platform itself but is used, for example, for the DevTools to list the apps.
+The name has no meaning to the platform, but is used, for example, by the DevTools to list the micro applications.

 To learn more about the manifest, refer to the [Developer Guide][link-developer-guide#manifest].